OfficeDev/Microsoft-Teams-Samples/samples/bot-calling-meeting/csharp/README.md

+page_type: sample

+description: This sample app demonstarte how an Bot can create a call, join a meeting and transfer the call

+products:
+- office-teams
+- office
+- office-365

+language(s):
+- csharp

+extensions:

+contentType: samples

+createdDate: 07-07-2021 13:38:25

-﻿# Calling and Meeting Bot Sample V4
+# Calling and Meeting Bot Sample V4

 ## Summary